Wesley Lowery

-Wesley Lowery (born 1990) is an American journalist who has worked at both CBS News and The Washington Post.
-He was a lead on the Post's "Fatal Force" project that won the Pulitzer Prize for National Reporting in 2016 as well as the author of They Can't Kill Us All: Ferguson, Baltimore, and a New Era in America's Racial Justice Movement (Little, Brown, 2016).
+Wesley Lowery (born 1990) is an American journalist who has worked at American University, CBS News, and The Washington Post.
+He was a lead on the Post's "Fatal Force" project that won the Pulitzer Prize for National Reporting in 2016.
 In 2017, he became a CNN political contributor and in 2020 was announced as a correspondent for 60 in 6, a short-form spinoff of 60 Minutes for Quibi.
-Lowery is a former Fellow at Georgetown University's Institute of Politics and Public Service.
+Lowery is a former fellow at Georgetown University's Institute of Politics and Public Service.

+In March 2025, Lowery resigned from his job at American University amid allegations that he had made inappropriate sexual comments and unwanted sexual advances toward students and journalists.
+In May 2025, the Columbia Journalism Review published allegations of sexual misconduct against Lowery, saying he exhibited a "pattern of predatory behavior toward young women in journalism" spanning from 2018 to 2024.

 Early life

 Lowery attended Shaker Heights High School and Ohio University.
 During college, Lowery was editor-in-chief of the campus newspaper, The Post, and interned at The Detroit News, The Columbus Dispatch, and The Wall Street Journal.

 Career

 Lowery was a reporting fellow at the Los Angeles Times, then moved to the Boston Globe, becoming a general assignment political reporter in 2013 and covered topics including the murder trial of the NFL's Aaron Hernandez, Boston's mayoral race, and the manhunt for the Boston marathon bombers.

 In 2014, the National Association of Black Journalists named Lowery "Emerging Journalist of the Year".

 Lowery moved to The Washington Post in 2014; The Washingtonian described him in 2015 as the paper's "rising star...a terrific reporter" with a track record for "establishing deep sources, writing colorful solo pieces, and contributing to team coverage."
-Lowery has served as a judge for the American Mosaic Journalism Prize each year from 2018-2023.
+Lowery has served as a judge for the American Mosaic Journalism Prize each year from 2018-2025.